Appboy/appboy-android-sdk/README.md

 ## Android Testing Environment
 Full support for Android is currently running off Appboy's staging environment, which can be accessed http://sweeney.appboy.com.
-We're making daily changes to this branch but will have a stable environment the week ending 4/29/13.
+We're making daily changes to this branch but will have a stable environment the week starting 6 May 13.
 We will migrate accounts to our production environment.

 **GETTING STARTED**: